Apollo-Level2-Web-Dev/cow-hut-admin-with-auth/README.md

    #### My Profile
    - api/v1/users/my-profile (GET)  → Can be accessed only by the **` specific user (buyer, seller, admin) `** of the profile
    - api/v1/users/my-profile (PATCH) → Can be accessed only by the **` specific user (buyer, seller, admin) `** of the profile

-### How to start:
-You need to reuse your previous assignment 3 for starting the assignment.

-Option 1: Copy your assignment-3 from your local computer, delete the .git folder, and start from there.
-You can delete it manually from the file manager or you can delete it by using git bash.
-Command  rm -rf .git

-Option 2: Download your assignment-3 as a zipped folder repository from GitHub.

-option 3: You can clone assignment-3 from your private GitHub repository.
-After cloning you have to remove the existing .git file by pressing the command "rm -rf .git" using the git bash terminal
-Command  rm -rf .git

 ### Deadline:
 - 60 Marks 11 Days ( Till 3rd July, Monday 11.59 PM  )